 End Point Assessment

-Following the apprenticeship reforms announced in 2017, all apprenticeship standards require End Point Assessment (EPA) to confirm that an apprentice has achieved the occupational competence set out in the standard.
+All apprenticeship standards require End Point Assessment (EPA) to confirm that an apprentice has achieved the occupational competence set out in the standard.
 This EPA must be carried out by an independent organisation that is registered on the Government’s Register of End Point Assessment Organisations.

 For over a decade, NSAN has been at the forefront of skills for the nuclear industry.
 Through our dedicated service to the nuclear sector, we have developed an expertise and relationship with employers and providers which is second to none.